ds-rants/ds-rants/posts/2025/2025_04_26_non-pessimization/non-pessimization.md

 But at least, you have the excuse of being able to time your code properly.
 This strengthen even more the need for non-pessimization, precisely because N°1. optimization is even more difficult!

 Besides, you don't want to be the person that write SQL for 2 years before asking: "Wait a minute, does it change anything if my database is row- or column-oriented?"
 You think I'm joking?
 Most juniors I have seen, including myself, only get a brief exposure to SQL, land a job and then you better pray all gods in creation that a randomly passing senior will explain to them what life is all about.
 Or else they will gutter the data pipeline inside-out before turning into agents of Chaos!

-Anyway, you can start by removing all the `ORDER BY` that basically rime with bottleneck, or your average `SELECT DISTINCT` which is only there to hide your shameful joins, and while you're at it, learning about window functions won't kill you.
+Anyway, you can start by removing all the `ORDER BY` that basically rime with bottleneck, or your average `SELECT DISTINCT` which is only there to hide your shameful joins or a non-existing primary key, and while you're at it, learning about window functions won't kill you.

+## You Make It Sound Easy

+Well at least not terribly difficult...
+Still it requires at least a few cardinal skills that are unattainable to the average LinkedIn shitposter compulsively liking all post labelled: "17 core python functions you should know".
+By that, I mean the capacity to perform a google/LLM search with at least one brain cell engaged, the magic power of reading the documentation without experiencing an anxiety and/or boredom attack, and probably the most seldom of the three, a little shred of curiosity for what is the best way to use your current tool, framework, or DSL.

+C'mon, let's talk real for a second!
+When is the last time you added the words "best practices" to your search?
+Instead you started hacking code as if your product owner was trying to pin down JIRA tickets between your butt cheeks.
+How many fucking hours do you spend each week in pandas/SQL?
+Isn't it worth to spend at least 5% of this time to learn how to better use the tool?
+No need to answer, that's called a rhetorical question.

+Learn a thing or two about your CPU, read something about the engine of your database, do a lot more than that if you use GPUs, and for the sake of everyone's sanity do a lot more than that if your model even remotely interacts with humans...